-NAME: PP.8 ASSES

-DATE:

 Root serv

-r each word, write a complete sentence using the word.
-Be sure to use corr pitalization and punctuation. rect
+For each word, type a complete sentence using the word.
+Be sure to use correct capitalization and punctuation.

 1. service

 2. reserved

 3. preserve

-4. It is important for museums and churches to works (conserve, service, preserve, reserve) of art from the Renaissance.
-5. Leonardo fastened a pair of wings he had made on his 6.
+- 4. It is important for museums and churches to works of art from the Renaissance. - 6.
 Michelangelo tried to take breaks in order to his energy as he painted the ceiling of the Sistine Chapel.

-Challenge Using your knowledge of the root serv and the meaning of the word reserved , determine the meaning of the word reservation .
-Then write a sentence using the word reservation .
-Root: serv Word: reserved (adjective) Meaning: put aside or saved for a particular purpose New Word: reservation (noun) [Hint: the suffix -tion means "the act of"] Meaning: Sentence:
+Challenge Using your knowledge of the root serv and the meaning of the word reserved, determine the meaning of the word reservation.
+Then, type a sentence using the word reservation.

+Root: serv Word: reserved (adjective) Meaning: put aside or saved for a particular purpose New Word: reservation (noun) [Hint: the suffix -tion means "the act of"] Meaning:
-ΛΕ:

-TE:
+Sentence:

-Masses, Dances, and Love Song gs: Music in the Renaissance
+Masses, Dances, and Love Songs: Music in the Renaissance

-read the selection, takes notes on the info hart provided. rmation related to sacred and secular music
+As you read the selection, take notes on the information related to sacred and secular music in the chart provided.

-min provincii.

 Sacred Secular